-Quindell said that it is paying a net £3.5m to buy out its joint venture partner, and has abandoned plans to invest in CCS.
-Read more
+Quindell said that it is paying a net £3.5m to buy out its joint venture partner, and has abandoned plans for significant investment in CCS this year.* Read more

 A note arrives from house broker Canaccord Genuity which appears to resolve our conundrum about how Quindell spent £335m in the first six months of this year.